fatemezka/fastapi-sample/README.md

 ## Deployment

-To run this project first go to project directory and then:
+To run this project first make a file *.env* in the root of your project's directory and put *.env.template* keys in there and gave them proper values. as you know *.env.template* is just a template file to guide you what stuff should you have in your .env file and gave them some values.
+And then:

 ```python
   uvicorn app.main:app --reload